- User Community

 As LANCE can create an image of an event such as a major fire the same day it happens, the images are ideal for news and outreach.
 LANCE provides regular images of storms, fires, and other events as they happen to NASA's Public Affairs Office and the media.
 MODIS NRT images have been featured in major newspaper and television networks across the world.
 NASA’s Earth Observatory website posts regular MODIS images of significant events around the world in the Natural Hazards section and in their Image of the Day feature.
 MODIS NRT images have also appeared on NASA's web portal, Goddard home page, and on Goddard TV.

 The American Museum of Natural History (AMNH) incorporates MODIS NRT images into a regularly updated exhibit about Earth called Science Bulletins.
 Displayed on interactive kiosks and on high-definition video, the Science Bulletins provide a way for museums to exhibit stories and information about current science, and are intended to show that science is dynamic with new discoveries being made constantly.
 There are four Science Bulletins: Astro Bulletin, which is about astrophysics and astronomy; Bio Bulletin, about biodiversity and conservation; Earth Bulletin, about Earth and climate; and Human Bulletin, about human interactions with the environment.
-In addition to being displayed at the American Museum of Natural History, the Bulletins are also made available for display to other science museums, universities, and NASA visitor centers around the United States and Canada.
+In addition to being displayed at the American Museum of Natural History, the Bulletins are also made available for display to other science museums, universities, and NASA visitor centers around the U.S. and Canada.
 Currently, 21 institutions are participating.
-The Bulletin sites offer additional information, not available in the exhibits, as well as an archive of past Bulletins.
+The Bulletin sites offer additional information not available in the exhibits as well as an archive of past Bulletins.

 User Working Group